-Many managers can feel threatened that the GDI strategy will reduce the value of their personal knowledge and contribution, making them feel less capable on their job.
-This can have them feel incompetent because it takes them out of their comfort zone and changed the way they do their jobs.
-Also, just the threat of losing their jobs, the misperception that they now have to compete for their job based on a policy and not on merit, can cause stress and anxiety and have them feeling threatened.
+Many managers can feel threatened that the GDI plan will reduce the value of their personal knowledge and contribution, making them feel less capable in their job.
+This can have them feel incompetent because it takes them out of their comfort zone and changes the way they do their jobs.
+Also, just the threat of losing their jobs, the mis-perception that they now have to compete for their position based on a policy and not on merit, can cause stress and anxiety and have them feeling threatened.